Garwood, New Jersey: Police

 Garwood's primary law enforcement is the borough's police department, serving the borough since its establishment in 1906.
-The Garwood Police Department is a small force consisting of Chief of Police James H. Wright, one captain, two lieutenants, two sergeants, ten patrolmen, and four civilian dispatchers.
+The Garwood Police Department is a small force consisting of Chief of Police Jonathan Pride, one captain, two lieutenants, two sergeants, ten patrolmen, and four civilian dispatchers.
 Patrol operations normally consist of one north side car, one south side car, and one supervisor.
 Officers work 12-hour shifts, four days on, four days off, alternating between days and nights.

 EMS

 Garwood First Aid Squad serves as the emergency medical service in town.
 Founded in 1939, it is non-profit service, consists of a dedicated all volunteer staff serving the borough 24 hours per day, seven days a week, at no cost to the residents.
 Drivers and EMTs on the squad also answer calls for mutual aid when an ambulance is needed in other towns where one is not available.
 GFAS answers anywhere from 350 to 400 calls annually.